Best Medicare Advantage Plans in New Jersey (2026)

 Check Your Doctor and Hospital Network

-Before choosing a Medicare Advantage plan, confirm your current doctors, specialists and preferred hospitals participate in the plan's network.
-HMO plans restrict you to in-network providers except for emergencies, while PPO plans allow out-of-network access at higher costs.
+Before choosing a plan, confirm your doctors, specialists and preferred hospitals are in-network.
+HMO plans restrict you to in-network providers except for emergencies; PPO plans allow out-of-network visits at higher costs.
 Learn more about health insurance network types to understand these differences.

 2. 2